 I have to admit, I was pretty sceptical about using DIY deodorant at first.
 So I decided to try it once and switch back to conventional deodorant if the homemade stuff didn’t work out for me.

-Well, it’s been a year and there’s been no switching back!
+Well, it’s been a year and there’s been no looking back!

 And I have really put my homemade deodorant to the test!
 As some of you might know, I dabble in modern pentathlon, so I do a lot of training (five sports’ worth!) and day-long competitions.
 And my homemade deodorant holds up!